 The last thing I mentioned in end-of-year requirements states that you must include in your portfolio, “in grades three, five and eight results of nationally normed standardized achievement tests in reading/language arts and mathematics or the results of Statewide tests administered in these grade levels” if you’re homeschooling but NOT operating under the private tutor law.

-The school and the evaluator are tasked with looking for “progress.”
+The evaluator is tasked with looking for “progress.”
 That means that test scores, while part of what you’ll submit a few times, are not by themselves a make-or-break.

 You also have your choice of several tests.
 According to the State Department of Education’s circular (read more here), you can choose: